Publiez votre offre maintenant Trouvez ici votre job franco-allemand de rêve

 There’s also some talk about escape games or role-playing games, a trend that may go viral punctually, yet seems more like an epiphenomenon.
 Jérôme Lecot has some doubts about its potential to last:

-""These tools don't really seem to be suitable for recruitment purposes.
+"These tools don't really seem to be suitable for recruitment purposes.
 They are fast paced, entertaining formats, but they do not assess a candidate over a long period of time.
 A challenge lasts several months, and all candidates at the very least gain experience and a network.

 Whether it's a hackathon, a challenge designed to assess a candidate's technical skills, or a business game, being invited to participate in such events means being a priority in the recruiting team’s eyes.
 If the game becomes more important than the recruitment its self, it can no longer serve as a good indicator for a fit on the business level."